popitsch/rnalib/docs/readme.rst

 * A zipped version (~260M) of the files can be downloaded from the `GitHub release page <https://github.com/popitsch/rnalib/releases>`__ of the *rnalib* repository (or from the respective *most recent release* with an attached ZIP file).
-* The files can also be created by running `rnalib create_testdata` from the commandline.
+* The files can also be created by running :code:`rnalib create_testdata` from the commandline.
   This will download the source files from public sources and creates the test files by slicing, sorting, compressing and indexing the files.
-For this to work, however, you need some external tools (bedtools, bgzip, tabix) to be installed.
+For this to work, however, you need some external tools (bedtools, bgzip, tabix and samtools) to be installed.
-* The tutorial notebooks provide code snippets for creating the test files via `rna.testdata.create_testdata()` which does the same as `rnalib create_testdata`.
+* The tutorial notebooks provide code snippets for creating the test files via :code:`rna.testdata.create_testdata()` which does the same as `rnalib create_testdata`.
 Again, this is only possible if you have the required external tools installed.